 “This was a great detox.
 I had a great experience…In the past the detox clinics were either unbearable or they loaded me up so much that I was far more drugged up than before.
-The way Dr. Gallus handled my situation was perfect…” – Read reviews: what our patients say about their fear of withdrawal, how comfortable they felt with our medical detox, and how it changed their lives.
+The way Dr. Gallus handled my situation was perfect…” – Read detox patient testimonials: what our patients say about their fear of withdrawal, how comfortable they felt with our medical detox, and how it changed their lives.

 What Is Meth?

 Meth addiction has destroyed so many lives.
-Evidence suggests that coming down from a single Meth high can produce highly-erratic and even violent behavior.
+Evidence suggests that coming down from a single meth high can produce highly-erratic and even violent behavior.
 Ending long-term addiction is even harder.

 The Dangers and Symptoms of Meth Abuse

 Chronic meth abuse can dramatically change the function of the brain leading to reduced motor skills and impaired learning.
 Meth can also impact the areas of the brain associated with memory and emotions and cause cognitive problems.
-Once a person becomes addicted to Meth, compulsively pursuing the drug becomes part of life, destroying careers, finances and the most important relationships.
-What’s more, the Meth user may become dishonest and commit outrageous acts that he or she would never have committed when sober.
+Once a person becomes addicted to meth, compulsively pursuing the drug becomes part of life, destroying careers, finances, and the most important relationships.
+What’s more, the meth user may become dishonest and commit outrageous acts that he or she would never have committed when sober.

-It is important to note that Methamphetamine abuse can cause severe brain damage – the same type of damage caused by Alzheimer’s disease, stroke or epilepsy.
+It is important to note that methamphetamine abuse can cause severe brain damage – the same type of damage caused by Alzheimer’s disease, stroke, or epilepsy.
 The damage can persist for a long time, even after discontinuation of the drug.
-Long-term Meth abuse can result in a variety of serious health problems:
+Long-term meth abuse can result in a variety of serious health problems:

-In addition, the intoxicating effects of Meth can result in poor judgment and prompt abusers to engage in unsafe actions, including risky sexual behaviors.
-Among the abusers who inject the drug, infectious diseases such as HIV/AIDS can be spread through contaminated needles, syringes or other injection equipment.
+In addition, the intoxicating effects of meth can result in poor judgment and prompt abusers to engage in unsafe actions, including risky sexual behaviors.
+Among the abusers who inject the drug, infectious diseases such as HIV/AIDS can be spread through contaminated needles, syringes, or other injection equipment.